 Event driven tables should have a fixed size rather than allowing them to be allocated automatically.
-Event driven tables in CR10X-TD type dataloggers that are automatically allocated are assumed to have one record stored per second in calculating the length.
-Since the datalogger tries to make the tables fill up at the same time, these event driven tables will take up most of the memory leaving very little for the other, longer interval, automatically allocated data tables.
+Event driven tables in CR10X-TD type dataloggers that are automatically allocated are assumed to have one record stored per execution interval in calculating the length.
+Since the datalogger tries to make the tables fill up at the same time, with programs using short execution intervals these event driven tables may take up most of the memory leaving very little for the other, longer interval, automatically allocated data tables.